ypriverol/github-paper/document/manuscript.md

 \cite{NatBiotechEditorial:2009,force11-scwg}, while simultaneously
 supporting clearer, more persistent ways to cite and track it.
-Helping to drive this change are funding agencies such as the NIH in the USA and Research Councils in the UK, who are increasingly recognizng the importance of research products such as publicly available datasets and software.
+Helping to drive this change are funding agencies such as the NIH in the USA and Research Councils in the UK, who are increasingly recognizing the importance of research outputs such as publicly available datasets and software.

 A common issue with software is that it normally evolves at a